awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Type mismatch IP range: The condition operator {{operator}} is used with an invalid IP range value.
+Type mismatch IP range: The condition operator is used with an invalid IP range value.
 Specify the IP range in standard CIDR format.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The condition operator {{operator}} is used with an invalid IP range value.
-Specify the IP range in standard CIDR format.
+"findingDetails": "The condition operator is used with an invalid IP range value.
+Specify the IP range in standard CIDR format."
-"
 ```

 **Resolving the general warning**